spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-feature-extension/table-feature-settings.md

 ## Overview

-Table Feature Settings is a feature of the Table Component that displays a button that triggers a popup with a table toolbar settings.
+Table Feature Settings is a feature of the Table Component that allows customizing columns of the table (show/hide and reorder).
 See an example below, how to use the Settings feature.

 `enabled` - will enable feature via config.